flopezlasanta/akka-services/README.md

 trait Routes extends ErrorHandler with SysRoute with UserRoute with UrlRoute

 trait ErrorHandler
-trait SysRoute extends DefaultJsonProtocol with SprayJsonSupport // provides basic network functions (only ping by now) trait UserRoute extends DefaultJsonProtocol with SprayJsonSupport trait UrlRoute extends DefaultJsonProtocol with SprayJsonSupport // provides a simple URL shortener
+trait SysRoute extends DefaultJsonProtocol with SprayJsonSupport // provides network functions (only ping by now) trait UserRoute extends DefaultJsonProtocol with SprayJsonSupport trait UrlRoute // provides a simple URL shortener

 // provide the domain objects, later marshalled / unmarshalled thanks to the JSON Support from Akka HTTP Spray Json
 case class Ping // used in SysRoute